dm03514/blog/distributed-tracing/org-impact-of-distributed-tracing/README.md

 While this is still in its infancy Having operational data centralized this data opens up possibilities for anomaly detection, correlation, and other advanced automated analysis techniques to shorten debugging.
 While anomaly detection techniques have been offered by monitoring like DD and New relic they are often focused on single dimension time series.
 Having centralized store to store all operational data provides access to much more context and significantly increases the impact of anomaly detection .

 ## Conclusion
 Because distributed provides up to date, dynamic "living documentation" which democratizes information within an organization.
 This provides significant benefits in terms of on boarding documentation, centralized information about a system, and context.
 Furthermore modeling systems as graphs allow for accurately modeling system structures.
+This post explored the benefits of tracing on a software organization but largely ignores the costs (which are very real).
+In my single experience rolling out tracing, the costs are absolutely worth it for the reasons outlined above.

 ## References